The vital role of pets in end of life care and planning

 What physical health benefits do our furry friends provide?

 Additionally, studies have also shown that animals can detect illnesses in people long before medical diagnoses.
-Notably, dogs have been known to smell various cancers in patients2.
+Notably, dogs have been known to smell various cancers in patients.
 This highlights the truly fascinating and magical relationship between humans and animals.
 Their intuitive senses are remarkable, demonstrating the extraordinary bond they share with us.

 For those who are still mobile, taking a pet for a walk can be a great way of maintaining some structure and responsibility, as well as maintaining mobility and improving mental health.
 For those unable to leave their bed, the act of stroking or holding an animal can promote relaxation and comfort.